Lisbon’s Tram 28E: Our Tips for a Ride with Lisbon’s Most Popular Tram

 Map of the Tram 28E Route

-Tram line 28E runs through almost all of the old town districts and passes by many of the city’s attractions.
+Tram line 28E passes through almost all of the historic districts and stops near many of the city’s main attractions.

-The tram’s final stops are Martim Moniz in the Alfama district and Campo Ourique (Prazeres) in the west of Lisbon’s city center.
+The line runs between Martim Moniz in the Alfama district and Campo Ourique (Prazeres) on the western edge of the city center.

-For a better overview, we marked the route of Line 28E on a map.
+To help you get your bearings, we’ve marked the full route of the 28E on a map.

 Map of the Tram 28E route